-First, it is used as a way to authenticate the Service Provider to the STI-CA as part of the authorization process defined in ACME and below as part of the Application for an STI Certificate in section 6.3.6.
+First, it is used as a way to authenticate the Service Provider to the STI-CA as part of the authorization process defined in ACME and below as part of the Application for an STI Certificate in section 6.3.5.

-Second, the Service Provider Code token is used as part of the CSR so that the token is included in the STI certificate and can be validated by the STI-VS receiving a call with a signed Identity header field as defined in the SHAKEN Framework [ATIS-1000074].
+Second, the Service Provider Code is used as part of the CSR so that the Service Provider Code is included in the STI certificate and can be validated by the STI-VS receiving a call with a signed Identity header field as defined in the SHAKEN Framework [ATIS-1000074].

 STI-PA Service Provider Code token definition